- 1 Chicken Breast

 - 1 teaspoon Ground Black Pepper

-It contains immune boosting antioxidants and nutrients which helps boost our immune system, especially when you add great ingredients like carrots, squash and dark leafy greens.
+Broth and soups contains antioxidants and nutrients which helps boost our immune system, especially when you add great ingredients like carrots, squash and dark leafy greens.

 So whether you have a cold or just need a bowl of comforting soup, this is the recipe that will make you feel better.

 Roasting the vegetables and chicken, enhances the flavors and also is a more hands-off recipe.
 Roasting is perfect for a lazy cook!